Self Assessment

 What measurements do I need for body shape?

 You need three primary measurements: bust (fullest part of your chest), waist (narrowest point of your torso, usually above the navel), and hips (widest point around your buttocks).
-Some methods also include shoulder width for more precise classification.
+Some methods also include shoulder width or high hip measurement for more precise classification when you fall near category boundaries.

 Different tools use different measurement thresholds and classification systems.
 Some use only bust-waist-hip ratios while others include shoulder width.
-If you fall near the boundary between two shapes, results may vary.
-Our calculator uses the established FFIT methodology for consistent, research-backed results.
+The FFIT methodology used here applies specific algorithmic thresholds established through research.
+If you fall near boundaries between two shapes, results may vary across tools.
+Our calculator uses established FFIT methodology for consistent, research-backed classification.

 Is body shape the same as body type?

 Body shape classification based on measurement ratios and the FFIT methodology.
-Self-assessment guidance is for informational purposes.Learn about our methodology
+Distribution statistics from peer-reviewed research published in the International Journal of Clothing Science and Technology (NC State University, 2005).Learn about our methodology

 Get Weekly Style Tips